How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 Financial Records:

-- Separate personal and nonprofit assets, as advised by the Chamber of Commerce.
+- Separate personal and nonprofit assets

 - Track all donations and expenditures